laaksomavrick/devblog/content/blog/building-and-operating-machine-learning-web-service/index.md

 ## Operating the model

+The choice to use serverless technologies as much as possible has made operating the system easier than it would be otherwise.
+As noted, it was not without some caveats: using a higher-level abstraction meant having less customizability, and this affected my choice of model.
+However, overall, I don't regret this decision, and the architecture has been plug-and-play to date.

+That being said, I do have some reflections.

 First and foremost, and as mentioned: decouple your training and service architecture.
 Do this at the logic level.
 Do this at the infrastructure level.
-I had to refactor my Cloudformation stack half way through developing the project and it was a [real PITA](https://github.com/laaksomavrick/canihasashowplz/blob/main/Makefile).
+I had to refactor my Cloudformation stack halfway through developing the project and it was a [real PITA](https://github.com/laaksomavrick/canihasashowplz/blob/main/Makefile).

 Secondly: version your data just like you would version your code.
 If your source code changes, your model changes.